DeJongnick/Agentic_Times/README.md

 - Prioritise the latest critic feedback when conflicts appear.
 ```

-To experiment quickly, fork the notebook `test.ipynb` and run cells that call individual agents with custom prompt tweaks.
+To experiment quickly, fork the notebook `exe.ipynb` and run cells that call individual agents with custom prompt tweaks.

 ---